 (4) Criteria to determine when the agency will conduct child specific recruitment strategies for a child.

-(5) Identification of the type of specific recruitment techniques the PCSA or PCPA will have available and will utilize when child specific recruitment is warranted.
-Child specific recruitment activities, shall include at a minimum, written information on the child to other adoption agencies.
+(5) Identification of the type of specific recruitment techniques the PCSA or PCPA will utilize when child specific recruitment is warranted, pursuant to rule 5101:2-48-16 of the Administrative Code.

-(M) The PCSA, PCPA, or PNA shall maintain case records in a consistent and organized manner.
-If the PCSA, PCPA, or PNA maintains any required information set forth in this rule in a location other than the case record, it shall be stated in the agency policy or noted in the case record where the information can be found.
+(K) The PCSA, PCPA, or PNA shall maintain case records in a consistent and organized manner.
+If the PCSA, PCPA, or PNA maintains any required information set forth in this rule in a location other than the case record, it shall be stated in the agency policy or noted in the case record where the information can be found for the purpose of: preservation of agency records, searching for potential placement/adoptive resources, providing needed or requested services and/or screening/assessing families.

-(N) If ODJFS determines an agency's adoption policy, policy revisions or annual recruitment plan are noncompliant with this rule, the agency shall accept technical assistance from ODJFS until such time that the policy or recruitment plan is in compliance.
+(N) If ODJFS determines an agency's adoption policy, policy revisions or recruitment plan are noncompliant , the agency shall accept technical assistance from ODJFS until such time that the policy or recruitment plan is in compliance.

 Promulgated Under: 119.03